 In fact you may be visiting these pages because you or a friend may have been taking medication or tried talking therapies but haven't noticed any long term shifts or changes.

-The roots and causes of depression live in the subconscious mind, and so through the use of hypnotherapy we gain direct access to the subconscious mind.
-Because the subconscious is where all your memories, emotions and feelings are stored, we can find out and work to neutralise the causes and drivers of the depression.
+The roots and causes of depression live in the subconscious mind.
+That's where all your memories, emotions and feelings are stored, and so through hypnotherapy we work with the subconscious to uncover and neutralise the causes and drivers of the depression.

 You are then able to find some peace and clarity and have a stronger grasp on events and circumstances so that you can begin to enjoy life again.